 Unit: Department within the University (e.g. UPS, Facilities Department, etc.).

 Throughout the contracting process, there are several steps that occur including contract analysis, negotiations, edits, and signature, among other things.
-UPS is responsible for steering all phases of this process for agreements or contracts which result in the issuance of a university purchase order.
-Unsigned contracts for unit-specific goods and services should be attached to the corresponding requisition.
-The unit is responsible for the content of the SOW for unit specific contracts.
+UPS is responsible for steering all phases of this process.

 4.1 What is a Procurement Contract?